Christmas dictionary page printables add whimsical cheer to your entryway, living room, or kitchen during the holiday season.

 I’ve created 12 Christmas dictionary page printables for you, all completely free.
 It couldn’t be simpler or more affordable to make your own Christmas home decorations.
 Vintage dictionary Christmas decor is ideal for any type of cozy holiday display in your house.

 Since I made my vintage dictionary page printables, I haven’t been able to stop creating with them.
 This fall, I released autumn, Halloween, and Thanksgiving printables.
-Now I have Christmas dictionary printables.
+Since then, I’ve also released dictionary page printables for Valentine’s Day, St. Patrick’s Day, and summer, as well as a second autumn set.
 Old dictionaries have such a classic appeal that fits seamlessly with an extensive range of home decor, including holiday and seasonal wall art.

-Over the next year, I’ll be rolling out lots more seasonal and holiday dictionary wall art printables (as well as nursery decor!).
-If there’s anything you’re particularly interested in, please let me know.
-For now, I’m sharing free Christmas dictionary page printables.
-The holiday decor I’ve created for you features Christmas lights, ornaments, candy canes, poinsettias, elves, a nativity, and more.
+This Christmas dictionary page printables set features Christmas lights, ornaments, candy canes, poinsettias, elves, a nativity, and more.
 You have your choice of sweet, welcoming Christmas themes, all made as ready-to-print home decor for easy framing.